Contact one of our advisors now Call 0800 088 6004

 Professional negligence cases have legal time limits attached to them.
 Claims need to be made within 6 years of the date that the loss occurred, however in some exceptional circumstances, this timeframe can be extended.
 Due to the tight time limits, it is best to seek legal advice sooner rather than later.
 Incidents of professional negligence are difficult and often complicated cases to prove, so it’s important that you seek professional advice from skilled lawyers before pursuing a claim.

-Contact our expert team of professional negligence lawyers today to find out more about how Wilson Browne Solicitors can help you to pursue a professional negligence claim.
+Contact our expert team of professional negligence solicitors today to find out more about how Wilson Browne Solicitors can help you to pursue a professional negligence claim.